recurser/jquery-simple-color/README.markdown

 * **Version 1.2.0 (2013-10-12)** :
   * Fix line-height bug when boxHeight option is used.
+  * Fix color selection bug when chooser is closed without selecting a color.
 * **Version 1.1.5 (2013-10-12)** :
   * Add bower support.
   * Add displayCSS and chooserCSS options, and remove the border option.